 In some cases, the spouse who has the student loan debt isn’t necessarily the one who’s the breadwinner or makes the loan payments.
-How this debt is divided, again, goes back to what state you live in as well as which spouse benefited from borrowing the student loan funds.
+How this debt is divided, again, goes back to the state in which you live, as well as which spouse benefited from borrowing student loans.

 1. What was the money used for?

 In most cases, the funds from a student loan go toward paying tuition, school fees, books and other educational materials in the pursuit of a degree.

 However, some of the money borrowed can inevitably go toward living expenses and other costs that benefit the entire family.
 This should be taken into consideration for purposes of repaying the debt and how each spouse benefited from the money.

 2. What is the earning power of each spouse?

 When calculating equitable distribution of assets and debt, take into account each spouse’s ability to support themselves and any dependents.